Background properties owned by the applicant

 - 60% of any surplus will be included in the affordability calculation.

-Where a customer is self-employed and their income is solely derived from property letting, please contact TSB for guidance before submitting the application.
+Where an applicant is self employed and their income is solely derived from property letting, please contact TSB for guidance before submitting the application.